data-engineer-sk/AWS-ETL-Project/README.md

 >- *GitHub for source control*

 #### 1. Extracting Data from CSV
-Our client has given us an example CSV file for the type of data we will be dealing with.
+Our client uploads CSV files for the type of data we will be dealing with to database.
 As part of the Point of conception stage we have used this file to create our Extract stage of the pipeline.
-Python pandas library was used to extract data from csv in dataframe format.
+Python pandas library was used to extract data from csv into dataframe format for futher processing.

 #### 2. Transforming Data
-Transformation of data was done using Pandas to remove sensitive information such as customer name and credit card.
-The long column has also been decomposed into small chunk of data (e.g. Break Column "Basket Items (Name, Size and Price)" into "Name", "Size", "Price")
+Transformation of data was done using Pandas to remove sensitive information.
+For instance, customer name and credit card.
+Splited a long column and decomposed into a smaller chunk of data (e.g. Break Column "Basket Items (Name, Size and Price)" into "Name", "Size", "Price")
 ![CSV File from Chesterfield Branch](https://github.com/data-engineer-sk/AWS-ETL-Project/blob/main/Chesterfield-Branch-CSV.png)

 #### 3. Normalizing Data